PennLINC/qsirecon/docs/outputs.rst

-Within the output directory, you will also find a "derivatives" directory containing a separate self-contained derivatives dataset for each reconstruction method used by the reconstruction workflow.
+Within the output directory, you will also find a "derivatives" directory containing a separate self-contained derivatives dataset for each reconstruction method used by the reconstruction pipeline.

 Each dataset will have its own set of HTML reports summarizing the results of the associated reconstruction method.
-Here is an example output structure from a reconstruction workflow with two reconstruction methods:
+Here is an example output structure from a reconstruction pipeline with two reconstruction methods:
 DKI and TORTOISE::

    qsirecon/